The best hotels in Medellin

 Santa Fe de Antioquia is 2.5 hours northwest and worth it for the colonial architecture and hot springs nearby.
 If you're doing multiple day trips, El Poblado beats El Centro as a base: the Terminal del Norte bus station is 20 minutes by metro, and you're much better positioned for the early departures these trips demand.

-Medellin's best neighborhoods
+Medellin's best hotel regions

 El Poblado is the obvious choice and it delivers: safe streets, great restaurants on Avenida El Poblado and Provenza, and most of our top picks.
 But if you want local life without the expat bubble, Laureles is the real move.